roboflow/model-leaderboard/README.md

 │   │   └── yolov10m/       # And so on...
 │   └── utils.py            # Shared utility code (minimal cross-model dependencies)
 │
+├── static/                 # Static files, serving as the backend for the site │   └── ...
-├── download_data.py        # Script for downloading the ground truth dataset ├── gradio_app.py           # The front-end for the leaderboard
+├── download_data.py        # Script for downloading the ground truth dataset ├── build_static_site.py    # Must be run to aggregate results for the static site.
 └── requirements.txt        # Dependencies for data download and leaderboard front end
 ```